 This semester the course is held online in asynchronous mode.
 Videos, lecture notes, and exercises are posted here during the semester.
 If there are open questions, please email to Veronika Pillwein.
 Questions and answers will be posted here anynomously for everyone to share.
 The lecture will be in English.
 There will be a written exam at the end of the semester.
-If the situation does not change, it will be held online.
-Lecture notes are allowed to be used.
-The exam duration will be 90 minutes.
-If held online, there will be extra time allocated to scan the exam, bind it into a single pdf and email it.
-More details are given closer to the date.
+The final exam will be held online and the exam will be made available at the course's Moodle page.

 The learning goal is to develop basic skills and techniques which are relevant to problem solving when dealing with formulas related to enumeration, in particular, for the analysis of algorithms.

 The course follows the book "The Concrete Tetrahedron - Symbolic Sums, Recurrence Equations, Generating Functions, Asymptotic Estimates" by Manuel Kauers and Peter Paule.
 Its preface starts with